Elvis in Concert (album)

-Elvis in Concert is the live album released by RCA Records in October 1977 in conjunction with the television special of the same name which features some of the final performances of American singer and musician Elvis Presley.
-Videotaped and recorded in June 1977, both the special and album were broadcast and released on October 3, (the single "My Way"/"America the Beautiful" was released the same day) six weeks after Presley's death.
+Elvis in Concert is the first posthumous album by Elvis Presley, released by RCA Records after his death in August 1977.
+Issued in conjunction with the television special of the same name, the album contains some of Presley's final live performances.
+Videotaped and recorded in June 1977,both the special and album were broadcast and released on October 3, 1977 (the single "My Way"/"America the Beautiful" was released the same day) six weeks after Presley's death.
 The album peaked at No. 5 on the Billboard chart in late 1977.
 It was certified Gold and Platinum on October 14 and 3× Platinum on August 1, 2002, by the RIAA.